Faegre Drinker Biddle & Reath, LLP - The Inside View

 Firm profile

 We at Faegre Drinker know that our associates are our future and are committed to attracting and retaining the next generation of talent to serve our clients’ diverse business priorities.
 We focus on our associates’ career development by providing meaningful work experiences, skills-based and business development training, and a robust mentorship program.
-We also encourage everyone to contribute to our diversity and inclusion and pro bono efforts by providing creditable hours for both.
+We value time spent on internal firm investment initiatives by providing 50 hours creditable for bonus eligibility for time spent on certain activities including engagement, talent development, and innovation.
+Pro Bono work (up to an annual cap) is creditable as well.

 Recruitment outside OCIs: